DataScienceInPractice/Site/dsip/docs/index.md

 - **Assignments** which are problem sets that can be worked through
     - These can be used to practice key skills and ideas with code
 - **Projects** which describes how to pursue independent analysis projects
-    - This can be used as a guide for to how to continue with real data science projects
+    - This can be used as a guide for how to continue with real data science projects

 All the materials are listed in the table of contents in the left sidebar.